wp-plugins/sis-google-map/readme.txt

 == Description ==

-<p style="color: #a94442">[Note: This version 2.0.0 is different from the previous version 1.0.
+<li style="color: #a94442">[Note: This version 2.0.0 is different from the previous version 1.0.
 And previous shortcode will get the default value of current version.
 So after upgrading the plugin update your code.
-It will just take a minute.]</p>
+It will just take a minute.]</li>

 <h1>Features</h1>
 <ul>